| Home | Old Testament Studies | Ezekiel Table of Contents | Previous Section | Next Section |

 "Hear now" is a Qal IMPERATIVE (BDB 1033, KB 1570).
 YHWH is still dealing with His covenant people.
 He wants them to repent and return to Him (cf. Ezek.
 18:30-32).

 18:28 "because he considered" This is literally "see" (BDB 906, KB 1157, Qal IMPERFECT), but used in the sense of mental enlightentment (TEV "realizes").
 It is similar to "came to himself" of Luke 15:17.
 Spiritual choices all begin in the mind!
-The new thoughts resulted in modified behavior!
+The new thoughts result in modified behavior!

 The phrase "he shall surely live" is a repeated divine affirmation (see Ezek.
 18:9,17,19,21).

 ▣ "and turned away" This is one of the main VERBS for "repentance" (shub, BDB 996, KB 1427).
-Biblical faith involves a turning from (i.e., self and sin, cf. Genesis 3) and a turning to (i.e., seeking God and His will).
+Biblical faith involves a turning from (i.e. self and sin, cf. Genesis 3) and a turning to (i.e. seeking God and His will).

 SPECIAL TOPIC: REPENTANCE (OT)